 Last week our Curatorial and Restoration teams joined forces for an important project: thoroughly cleaning Monticello from floor to ceiling.
-Affectionally (and accurately) dubbed the “Big Clean,” this annual event helps us preserve the house and prepare for a new year of visitors—but it’s also a lot of work.
+Affectionally (and accurately) dubbed the “Big Clean,” this annual event helps us preserve the house and prepare for a new year of visitors.

 “The short answer is, very carefully,” explained Collections and Exhibitions Manager, Tabitha Pryor Corradi.
 “Just like a private residence, historic homes have to be cleaned.
 What makes our task different is the age, sensitivity, and value of the objects we’re handling.”